WilyWildWilly/UniMath/README.md

 ## UniMath
-A collection of basic math exercises in Python 3:
+A collection of basic math games in Python 3:

 ### primes_finder